KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1-Legend.md

 ## 1c Framework Application List
 *Status: Always in flux*
 *File: 1c-Person_Notation.md*
-*Description: A brief description on what I percieve as person notation within volume to volume interactions.*
+*Description: A brief description on what I percieve as person notation within container to container interactions.*

 ## 2. Degradation Factor
 *Status: Completed*
 *File: 2-Degradation_Factor.md*
 *Description: A must-step in all calculations under this framework.
-Meant to be an acknowlogment of change within reality that all volume definitions suffer with any attempt to define a volume itself.*
+Meant to be an acknowlogment of change within reality that all container definitions suffer with any attempt to define a container itself.*
 *2.1.
 Degradation as a Computational Threshold*
 *2.2.
-Closing a Volume for Calculation*
+Closing a container for Calculation*
 *2.3.
 Durational Resolution and Degradation*
-*2.4.
-Volume Growth and Change in Reality*
+*2.4. container Growth and Change in Reality*
 *2.5.
 Reframing Degradation in the Framework*

 ## 3. Newtonian Mechanics
 *Status: Completed*
 *File: 3-Mechanics.md*
-*Description: Looks at mechanical interactions while reinterpreting Newton’s Laws of Motion using volume interactions and observer-dependent measurements.*
+*Description: Looks at mechanical interactions while reinterpreting Newton’s Laws of Motion using container interactions and observer-dependent measurements.*
 *3.1.
 Newton’s First Law (Law of Inertia)*
 *3.2.
 Newton’s Second Law*
 *3.3.
 Newton’s Third Law*